oxbits/min_dja/README.md

-# BARE MINIMUM DJANGO TUTORIAL
+# BARE MINIMUM DJANGO TUTORIAL [ 60 SECONDS ⚡⚡⚡⚡ ]

 i use the default z shell `zsh` in the apple computer `terminal` with `homebrew`, `pyenv` and `vscode`